 Students who complete this course successfully will become Registered Midwives.
 Employment opportunities exist locally, nationally and internationally.
 In most parts of the UK, midwives can expect to secure their first post within the NHS on a band 5 salary scale.

 Once you have successfully completed the course, how you develop your career is entirely up to you.
 The work of the midwife is diverse and you could find work in a low risk free standing birth centre, consultant led unit or a community setting.
 You also have the opportunity to move into other areas of practice such as teaching, research or management.

 Graduates can undertake further masters level study at the University of Worcester.
-Specialist modules include mentor preparation, examination of the newborn, contraception and sexual health.
+Specialist modules include mentor preparation and examination of the newborn.

 Request or download a prospectusRequest now

 The standard tuition fee for full-time UK and EU students registering in the 2018/19 academic year is £9,250 per year.

 For more details, please visit our course fees page.